petru/cakewalk/docs/getting_started.md

     bot.start

-The first thing to notice is that we wrote a new class called `HelloWorld`, and that we use {Cinch::Plugin::ClassMethods#match match} instead of `on` to define our handler.
+The first thing to notice is that we wrote a new class called `HelloWorld`, and that we use {Cakewalk::Plugin::ClassMethods#match match} instead of `on` to define our handler.
 Furthermore, we didn't specify a message type nor did we provide any blocks.

 But let's back up and proceed in smaller steps to see how plugins are built.

-First thing after defining a new class is to include {Cinch::Plugin} – This module will provide methods like {Cinch::Plugin::ClassMethods#match match} and also allows Cinch to control the class in specific ways required for plugins to work.
+First thing after defining a new class is to include {Cakewalk::Plugin} – This module will provide methods like {Cakewalk::Plugin::ClassMethods#match match} and also allows Cakewalk to control the class in specific ways required for plugins to work.

 Then we use aforementioned `match`, instead of `on`, to specify what